-Beautiful bouquets of flowers from the florist come wrapped in single-use plastic; is there an alternative?
+Beautiful bouquets of flowers from the florist oft come wrapped in single-use plastic; is there an alternative?

-I have often wondered what a young woman thinks when she is given a bouquet of flowers wrapped in newsprint, or brown paper that one sees occasionally at the florist or supermarket.
+I have often wondered what a young woman thinks when she is given a bouquet of flowers wrapped in newsprint that one sees occasionally at the florist or supermarket.
 The contrast between the beautiful blooms and the envelope is striking, making a statement.
-Most would think it ugly.
+Most would consider it ugly.

 Does she think that he’s cheap?
 He simply cannot afford a decent bouquet.
 Or is she contemplating that when she says “I do” she is always going to be getting second best?
 It is definitely time to start looking for someone who thinks more highly of her.

 Or does she think he’s trying to save money so they will have their own home that much sooner?
 Dare she ask if he has opened a sinking-fund that the savings on the bouquet will go into?
 Warren Buffet would approve; that is how he started out in life.

 Perhaps she is wondering if it reveals a real concern for the environment.
 Is it because he is worried about leaving behind a pristine world for the children they will bear?

 A gift of flowers is without equal even if it lasts only for a few days; the scent of a rose, the beauty of a queen protea or even a bunch of poppies is so special.
 Yet it all comes at a price.

 Firstly the flowers are usually wrapped in pretty paper, and then another of cellophane; numerous rubber bands hold the bouquet together.
 Inside will likely be tucked a little sachet of plant food in a single-use plastic bag.
 They all go to the New England Road dump, ripe for the next fire that will cover the city in a dense cloud of toxic fumes.